 Our programme draws on our research excellence and our focus on transferable skills means a psychology degree from Liverpool will be suitable for a wide range of career choices.

 The degree is accredited annually by the British Psychological Society and provides Graduate Basis for Chartered Membership, making it an excellent platform for postgraduate study.

-We have a 3 stage curriculum: Year 1 is based on the BPS core subject areas, Year 2 is based on the research themes of Psychology at Liverpool and in Year 3 you will have the option to choose modules from our research specialisms.
+We have a three stage curriculum: Year One is based on the BPS core subject areas, Year Two is based on the research themes of psychology at Liverpool and in Year Three you will have the option to choose modules from our research specialisms.
 This will enable you to develop specialist knowledge in a range of subject areas (eg clinical, forensic etc).
 Entry to the undergraduate degree programme is available to applicants with a wide array of qualifications and backgrounds.
 Outstanding applicants may be offered conditional places on linked postgraduate courses provided by the University of Liverpool allowing our graduates to further enhance their career prospects.

 Programme in detail

 In each of Years One and Two, you take six compulsory modules across two semesters.
-In Year 3 you take 6 optional taught modules plus the research project.
+In Year Three you take six optional taught modules plus the research project.
 Our teaching programme is ‘research-led’ in that modules are delivered by leading researchers from a range of disciplines across the Faculty of Health and Life Sciences.
 All aspects of psychology are covered, from the study of brain mechanisms which underlie behaviour through to the analysis of human behaviour in social contexts.

 There is a diverse range of modules including social and clinical/health psychology, cognitive and developmental psychology, individual differences and biological and physiological psychology.